-Post-baccalaureate students might consider pursuing Early Childhoo d Education (N -3) Certification or Elementary Education (K -6) Certification within a Master of Science (MS) in Education program.
-Information on these programs may be found in the Graduate Section of this catalog and through advisement in the Education Dep artment office.
+Post-baccalaureate teacher candidates might consider pursuing Early Childhood Education (N-3) Certification, Elementary Education (K-6) Certification, or Secondary Education (7-12) Certification within a Master of Science (MS) degree programs.
+Information on these programs may be found in the Graduate Section of this catalog and through advisement in the Education Department office.